Iris ensata ‘Moonlight Waves’27th July 2018

 Planting position: Submerged 30cm to 90cm sun or partial shade.
 Eventual height 10cm and spread 50-100cm.

-Form: 1 litre, 2 litre or 3 litre in a planting basket -please select size below
+Form: 1 litre in an aquatic basket -please select size below